oceanprotocol-archive/OEPs/10/README.md

 }
 ```

-And the resource identifier is <code>hash(JRD) = 2BEDD341F1851A9C9DE53F1A1A9CBA5AABC9BE299734886316868FE139E3033B
+And the Resource Identifier is <code>hash(JRD) = 2BEDD341F1851A9C9DE53F1A1A9CBA5AABC9BE299734886316868FE139E3033B
 </code>.
-Also, you can notice <code>endpoint</code> that enables the user to discover public information about the
+Also, notice <code>endpoint</code> that enables the user to discover public information about the
-resource publisher/provider and how to consume it.
-For instance, you will find here more entity discovery details about
+resource publisher/supplier and how to consume it.
+You will find here more information about entity discovery details from
 [Google Entity OpenID](https://accounts.google.com/.well-known/openid-configuration).

 ### Resource Consent

-Resource consent represents a signed commitment by resource owner in order to deliver the access in the future.
+Resource Consent represents a signed commitment by the resource owner in order to deliver access in the future.
-The consent itself should be public for everyone to verify in the future that this consent is hashed and signed by the resource owner.
+The consent itself should be public for everyone to verify, in the future, that this consent is hashed and signed by the resource owner.
 It includes the following data:

     - Resource Id
     - Policies and Permissions
     - Service Level Agreement
-    - Available
+    - Availability
     - Current Timestamp (in seconds)
-    - Expiration time (in seconds)
+    - Expiration Time (in seconds)
     - Discoverable link (this is for internal authorization server configuration)
     - Timeout (defined by access control contract).

-The policy should be mentioned in the metadata.
-Policy might include more advanced features such as updating asset metadata, modifying permissions and privilege grants.
+The Policy should be mentioned in the metadata.
+The Policy might include more advanced features such as updating asset metadata, modifying permissions and privilege grants.

-The idea behind resource consent is to provide the resource owner the ability to accept/reject based on its
+The idea behind Resource Consent is to provide a resource owner with the ability to accept/reject based on its
 resource [capacity planning](https://en.wikipedia.org/wiki/Capacity_planning).

 An example for access policy: